ADORSYS-GIS/netbird/deploy/README.md

 ## Overview

+This document details the Keycloak deployment automation for NetBird.
+For a high-level overview of the entire project, including the observability stack, refer to the main [README.md](../README.md).

 This project provides automated deployment of:
 - **Keycloak 22.0** - Identity and Access Management
 - **PostgreSQL 15** - Keycloak database